CONTENTS: This report covers the following topics

 EXTRACTED FROM WIKIPEDIA:

-Taylor (c.
+(c.
 1480-1534) was Master of the Rolls from 1527 to 1534.
-Taylor would
+Taylor would have

-of healthy triplets who all survived to adulthood, which was virtually unheard
+healthy triplets who all survived to adulthood, which was virtually unheard of

-Protestant martyr (d.
+(d.
 1555).

 Career